Student use of a quantum simulation and visualization tool

 \subsection{Interview protocol and exercise}

-The exercise that the students worked through in the think-aloud interview covered statics and dynamics in two separate scenarios using single- and double-harmonic well potentials, as shown in Fig.~\ref{fig:flowchart} (see Supplemental Material for the full exercise prompts).
-The quantum course covered the quantum harmonic oscillator extensively, but did not cover the double-well system at all.
-As such, the exercise was designed to have students begin with something they were familiar with before moving into a near-extension exercise, wherein they had to consider a situation with both familiar and unfamiliar aspects.
+The exercise that the students worked through in the think-aloud interview covered statics and dynamics in two separate scenarios using single- and double-harmonic well potentials (see Supplemental Material for the full exercise prompt).
+In this study, we consider only the single-well part of the exercise, as shown in Fig.~\ref{fig:flowchart}.

-For the interviews, we provided previously constructed \emph{flowscenes} for the participants to work with.
-To minimize confusion, we built a separate \emph{flowscene} for each of the two parts of the exercise (single- and double-wells), the latter of which is shown and described briefly in Fig.~\ref{fig:scenario_2}.
-Additionally, we used the \emph{Scope} feature within Composer to hide unnecessary details of the simulation~\cite{Composer_Cookbook}.
-In this way, we hoped to encourage students to focus on the important aspects of the simulation and avoid unnecessary cognitive overhead that would hinder their exploration~\cite{Adams_2009}.
+For the interviews, we provided a previously constructed \emph{flowscene} for the participants to work with, as shown in Fig.~\ref{fig:scenario_2}.
+Additionally, we used the \emph{Scope} feature within Composer to hide unnecessary details of the simulation~\cite{Composer_Cookbook}, in order to encourage students to focus on the important aspects of the simulation and avoid unnecessary cognitive overhead that would hinder their exploration~\cite{Adams_2009}.